IanFinlayson/exploring-cs/chapter11.md

 [^2]: With this color scheme, there are actually over 16 million colors
     we could create.
 The human eye can only discern about 10 million different colors.
-So while theoretically there\'s really no limit on the number of colors, we can practically make any color we can imagine.
+So while theoretically there's really no limit on the number of colors, we can practically make any color we can imagine.

-[^3]: The term \"blit\" is an old phrase in graphics and game
+[^3]: The term "blit" is an old phrase in graphics and game
     programming.
 Its origin is an acronym for BLock Information Transfer.
 To blit something is to transfer it quickly from one part of memory to another.
 When you draw an image, you copy the image